tardate/LittleArduinoProjects/README.md

-# 298 Little Electronics and Arduino Projects
+# 300 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [CD4070/Oscillator](./Electronics101/CD4070/Oscillator) - Examine a classic CD4070 oscillator design and variations.
+> Latest addition:sparkles: [BoldportClub/TheMatrix](./BoldportClub/TheMatrix) - Building The Matrix (Boldport Club project #11) is an I²C-controlled 24x5 LED matrix display, powered by an AMS AS1130 LED driver.

 Just my collection of electronics projects, many involving an Arduino in one way or another.